Note to self:

 which can lead to inflammation and a weakened immune system.

 Emotional triggers … what happens to you and your body when you are feeling anxiety or depression?
-Do you begin to feel sick in your stomach or do you get a headache?
-Do you become really hungry, craving salty or sweet foods when you are sad?
+Maybe you begin to feel sick in your stomach or do you get a headache?
+Or you become really hungry, craving salty or sweet foods when you are sad?
 Do you reach for a glass of wine or a cocktail when you have had a particularly stressful day at the office?
-Do you soothe yourself with a night on the sofa, good movie and big bowl of popcorn?
+You soothe yourself with a night on the sofa, good movie and a big bowl of popcorn?